joyeelam/curriculum-nextagram-template/notes-and-comments.md

+---- to fix ----
+1. Add slide buttons to carousel
+2. Add cancel buttons on forms if user decides not to submit/make changes
+3. Streamline use of user vs current_user in templates/forms
+4. Clean up spacing and streamline use of single quotes/double quotes

+---- non-RESTFUL (to edit/modify) ----
+1. users.update - added "update" to differentiate with "upload"
+2. users.upload - added "upload" to differentiate with "update"
+3. users.show - used <username> instead of <id>
+4. users.search - used "search"
+5. posts.create

+Current Features:
+1. Create, edit and delete user profile
+    - change profile picture
+    - change username, email, password
+2. Log-in and log-out
+3. Upload posts with optional captions
+4. Edit posts
+    - add/edit caption
+    - option to delete post
+5. Explore page that shows posts from all users
+6. Search option to find users by username
+7. Users can set profile as private

 <!-- 6 July 2021 -->
 <!-- ---- features to add ----
 - validation for casing in username > only allow lower_case?